sirbully/sirbully/README.md

 ### 👋 Mabuhay!
 Kamusta kayo?

-I'm a Javascript Developer and Vue is my favorite framework.
+I'm a Software Engineer and Node.js is my go-to language.

 I'm a volunteer at [Women Who Code Manila](https://www.womenwhocode.com/manila/about) as a Vue Tech Lead.

 I'm a volunteer at [ULAP.org](https://www.ulap.org/) as an AWS Tech Lead.

-Primarily into web development and recently engaged in DevOps.
+Primarily into API development and recently engaged in DevOps and Cloud Engineering.

 Developing on AWS and GCP and aiming to get certified.